 The Company was formed April 23, 2002.
-Since inception to December 31, 2009, 11,383,121 shares have been issued between par value and \$1.67.
-Operations since incorporation have been devoted to raising capital, obtaining financing, development of the Company's product, and administrative services.
+Since inception to December 31, 2010, 14,002,290 shares have been issued between par value and \$1.67.
+Operations since incorporation have been devoted to raising capital, obtaining financing, development of the Company's product, sales and marketing and administrative services.